 Based on the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern within one year after the date that the consolidated financial statements are being issued.
-In addition, our independent registered public accounting firm has included an explanatory paragraph in their report with respect to this uncertainty that accompanies our audited consolidated financial statements as of and for the year ended December 31, 2023.
+In addition, the Company's independent registered public accounting firm included an explanatory paragraph in their report with respect to this uncertainty that accompanied the Company's audited consolidated financial statements as of and for the year ended December 31, 2024, in which they expressed substantial doubt about the Company's ability to continue as a going concern.
 The Company's consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-The Company's ability to continue as a going concern is dependent upon its ability to raise additional equity capital to fund its research and development activities and to ultimately achieve sustainable operating revenues and profitability.
-The amount and timing of future cash requirements depends on the pace, design, and results of the Company's clinical trial program, which, in turn, depends on the availability of operating capital to fund such activities.
+The Company's ability to continue as a going concern is dependent upon its ability to raise additional equity capital to fund its research and development activities, including its ongoing clinical trials.
+The amount and timing of future cash requirements depends in substantial part on the pace, design and results of the Company's clinical trial program, which, in turn, depends on the availability of operating capital to fund such activities.

-Based on current operating plans, the Company estimates that its existing cash resources at September 30, 2024 will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound, LB-100, through the first quarter of 2025.
-As existing cash resources will not be sufficient to complete the clinical development of, and obtain regulatory approval for, the Company's product candidate, the Company will need to raise additional capital in one or more tranches to fund its operations during the next few months in order to be able to effectively manage its current business plan during 2025 and thereafter, as well as to maintain its listing on Nasdaq.
-Furthermore, the Company's operating plans and capital requirements may change as a result of many factors that are currently unknown and/or outside of the control of the Company.
+Based on current operating plans, the Company estimates that its existing cash resources at March 31, 2025 will provide sufficient working capital to fund the Company's operations, including its current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound LB-100, through no later than September 30, 2025.
+Existing cash resources will not be sufficient to complete the development of and to obtain regulatory approval for the Company's product candidate, which will require that the Company raise significant additional capital.
+The Company estimates that it will need to raise additional capital to fund its operations by mid-2025 to be able to proactively manage its current business plan during the remainder of 2025 and during 2026.
+In addition, the Company's operating plans may change as a result of many factors that are currently unknown and/or outside of the control of the Company, and additional funds may be needed sooner than planned.
 The Company is considering various strategies and alternatives to obtain the required additional capital.

-As market conditions present uncertainty as to the Company's ability to secure additional funds, there can be no assurance that the Company will be able to secure additional financing on acceptable terms, as and when necessary, to continue to conduct operations.
+However, as market conditions present uncertainty as to the Company's ability to secure additional funds, there can be no assurances that the Company will be able to secure additional financing on acceptable terms, as and when necessary, to continue to conduct operations.

-If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to scale back or discontinue its clinical trial program, or obtain funds, if available, through strategic alliances or joint ventures that could require the Company to relinquish rights to and/or control of LB-100, or to discontinue operations entirely.
+If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to scale back or discontinue its clinical trial program, as well as its licensing and patent prosecution efforts and its technology and product development efforts, or obtain funds, if available, through strategic alliances, joint ventures or other transaction structures that could require the Company to relinquish rights to and/or control of LB-100, or to curtail or discontinue operations entirely.